 Max value: controls the value range for amplitude plotting.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

-Frequency index: graph frequency value and closest note names at the index.
+Frequency index: graph frequency value at the index.
 Move line with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 Frequencies: Frequency range covered by the bank and optional list of individual frequency tuning for each resonator.